About Me

 I’m Steven Gotzler a cultural studies scholar and English professor living in Chapel Hill, NC.

 Originally from California, I was born and raised in the high Mojave desert just east of the Sierra Nevadas near Death Valley.
 I attended undergraduate at the University of California at Santa Cruz, where I earned a BA in American Studies with highest honors.
 After leaving Santa Cruz, I worked as a research assistant at the University of Pittsburgh, before going on to earn an MA in Literary and Cultural Studies from Carnegie Mellon University in 2012.
 I then taught as an adjunct instructor at Robert Morris University and the Community College of Allegheny County, before pursuing my PhD at CMU where I achieved candidacy in 2016.
 I completed my PhD in Literary and Cultural Studies at CMU in 2021.
-In 2022, I joined the faculty of the Department of English & Comparative Literature at the University of North Carolina at Chapel Hill as a Teaching Assistant Professor.
+In 2022, I joined the faculty of the Department of English & Comparative Literature at the University of North Carolina at Chapel Hill as a Teaching Assistant Professor, where since 2023 I have also served as the Associate Director of the Digital Literacy and Communications Lab.

-I currently serve as governing board member for the Cultural Studies Association (U.S.), and am co-host of the podcast Subject Matter: Table Top.
+From 2018 to 2023 I served as a governing board member for the Cultural Studies Association (U.S.).
 From 2015-2020 I was a founding member of the Contemporary Marxist Reading Group at CMU.

-My research activities have been generously supported by the A.W.
+My research activities have been generously supported by the Institute for the Arts & Humanities at UNC, UNC Global Affiars, A.W.
 Mellon Foundation, The University of Victoria, the University of Southern California and Los Angeles Review of Books, and dSHARP.

-My writing has been published in venues such as The Los Angeles Review of Books, and Lateral: The Journal of the Cultural Studies Association.
+My writing has been published in venues such as The Los Angeles Review of Books, Ethnic Studies Review, and Lateral: The Journal of the Cultural Studies Association.

 Find my full academic CV here.